openconfig/reference/rpc/gnmi/gnmi-specification.md

 ### 2.2.3 Node Values

-The value of a data node is encoded in a `TypedValue` message as a `[oneof](https://developers.google.com/protocol-buffers/docs/proto3#oneof)` field to allow selection of the data type by setting exactly one of the member fields.
-The possible data types include scalar types, data encoded based on one of the supported gNMI encodings (per <a href="#23-encoding-data-in-an-update-message">2.3</a>"), and additional definitions to respresent types used in some schema languages.
+The value of a data node (or subtree) is encoded in a `TypedValue` message as a `[oneof](https://developers.google.com/protocol-buffers/docs/proto3#oneof)` field to allow selection of the data type by setting exactly one of the member fields.
+The possible data types include:
+* scalar types
+* additional types used in some schema languages
+* structured data types (e.g., to encode objects or subtrees)

-Several native scalar protobuf types are included:
+Several native scalar protobuf types are included in the `TypedValue` message:

 *   `string`
 *   `int64`